-This vaccination is highly recommended and is given to all cats over four months of age before leaving our shelter.
-If a kitten is too young to receive a rabies vaccine before adoption, we offer a discounted coupon for this vaccine here at our HSHV clinic.
+This vaccination is required and is given to all dogs over four months of age before leaving our shelter.
+If a dog is too young to receive a rabies vaccine before adoption, we offer a discounted coupon for this vaccine here at our clinic.
 The first rabies vaccination is good for one year.
-From then on your cat may receive its rabies vaccination every three years.
-Vaccination for indoor cats is also recommended due to the potential for exposure from a bat or other animal that has entered the house.
+From then on your dog may receive its rabies vaccination every three years.